Which place is cheaper, Greensboro or Asheville?

 These are the overall average travel costs for the two destinations.

 Which city should you visit?
-Read on to compare the prices of travel for Asheville and Greensboro.
+Read on to compare the activities as well as the prices of travel for Asheville and Greensboro.
 We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
-Then, you can figure out if either of these two places are accessible based on your travel budget.
+Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.

 Asheville is a beautiful mountain town between the Blue Ridge Mountains and the Great Smoky Mountains.
 It's a popular tourist destination in western North Carolina that attracts hikers, shoppers, and adventurers alike.
 It's the largest city in the area and is famous for it's liberal mindset and large art community.
 Local crafts are frequently available for sale in the downtown shops.

 Greensboro is a moderately sized city in central North Carolina.
 With a population of about 250,000, it is the third largest city in the state.
 It is not a particularly popular tourist destination, but the city's downtown has experienced a revitalization in recent years.
 There are an increasing number of bars, music venues, and restaurants in the area that you can enjoy.
 It's location at the intersection of the major interstates (I-85, I-40 and I-73) mean that many travelers at least pass through this area at some point during their time in North Carolina.

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Asheville is $133, while the average daily cost in Greensboro is $162.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Asheville and Greensboro in more detail.